 “and fill up in my flesh what is lacking in the afflictions of Christ”

 Paul wanted to “fill up” in his physical body the afflictions Jesus did not finish.
 This has nothing to do with the salvation suffering of Christ (Heb.
-2:9; I Peter 1:11; 5:1).
+2:9; 1 Peter 1:11; 5:1).
 It has to do with the suffering of service for Christ.
 Christ’s suffering for sin lacked nothing.
-He finished all the suffering necessary for our sin.
+He finished all the suffering necessary for our sins.
 The suffering of Christ upon the cross was totally sufficient for salvation.
-God’s justice was completely satisfied in Christ’s death for our sin (Rom.
+God’s justice was completely satisfied in Christ’s death for our sins (Rom.
 5:1).

-However, God allows the believer to enter into the suffering for Christ (II Tim.
-3:11; I Peter 1:6-8; 4:11,12; 5:9).
-The phrase “fill up” is a very strong term in the Greek.
+However, God allows the believer to enter into the suffering for Christ (2 Tim.
+3:11; 1 Peter 1:6-8; 4:11,12; 5:9).
+The phrase “fill up” is a very strong term in Greek.
 The word means to fill up in turn.
-We are to fill up in turn the deficiencies of the sufferings of Christ.
+We are to fill up, in turn, the deficiencies of the sufferings of Christ.

 God wants us to fill in the place of Christ’s sufferings during his life before the cross.

 We need to face whatever is necessary to advance the cause of Christ.
 God wants us to take our turn at bat.
 Jesus came up first.
 Now it is our turn.

 The more Christians suffer here, the more glory they will receive hereafter,

-“For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory” (II Cor.
+“For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory” (2 Cor.
 4:17).